 The new kids on the block

-I haven’t actually tried Reset Social Bakery or Origins Co. myself – it popped up in London quite recently.
-But since I’ve heard good things are them, I thought it fair to at least mention both cafes in the list (albeit at the bottom of the post).
+I haven’t actually tried Origins Co. myself – it popped up in London quite recently.
+But since I’ve heard good things are it, I thought it fair to at least mention the cafe in the list (albeit at the bottom of the post).

 Origins & Co. is just down the street at the corner of Talbot St. & King St. I’d say it has more of a grab-and-go set up, with limited seating and snacks you can take for the road.
 That said, the coffee get decent reviews and its proximity to the downtown core makes it convenient.

 Once I get down to both of these myself I’ll provide a more robust review!